kmendonsa/CaseStudy2/README.md

 - HDI_Data.csv: File containing the HDI category and HDI score per country
 - HDI_Merged_Data.csv: File containing sampled procrastination and HDI data
 - OccupationsMapping.CSV: Naming convention transformation of all the occupation types
+- ProcrastinationCLEAN.csv: Using the transformed variables names
+- ProcrastinationRAW.csv:  Does not use the transformed variable names
 - WebScrape.CSV: HDI data scraped from Wikipedia

-Other - This repo contains working files of the entire project.
-Individual sections of the Case Study can be found here.

 Paper - The objectives of the case study are stored in this repo.